StatisMike/stenR/README.md

 After initialization of the object, you can get some warnings.
 They indicate that there are some values of raw score that weren’t represented in the data.
-The more possible values the scales can get and the smaller your data, the bigger possibility for it to happen.
-If you feel that your sample were representative, you can ignore it.
-It is recommended though to get more varied, greater number of observations when getting this warning.
+By the rule of thumb: the more possible values the raw scores can get and the smaller your data, the bigger possibility for it to happen.
+If you feel that your sample was representative, you can ignore it.
+It is recommended though to get more varied, greater number of observations when getting this warning - or clean your data more thoroughly.

 ### Computing scores in standard scale